Robert A. Fishman

 Entitlement analysis in connection with the workout of Legacy Farms (Weston Nurseries) in Hopkinton.

-Permitting and land use litigation of numerous projects for National Development of New England, including, most recently, the Bridges at Andover.
+Nutter advised in the permitting and land use litigation of numerous projects for National Development of New England, including the Bridges at Andover.

 - Property acquisition; permitting projects